Dynamics of the sine-Gordon equation on tadpole graphs: Linear instability criterion for the sine-Gordon model on a tadpole graph

 \section{Linear instability criterion for the sine-Gordon model on a tadpole graph}

 In this section we establish a linear instability criterion of stationary solutions for the sine-Gordon model \eqref{sg3} on a tadpole graph $\mathcal G$.
-More importantly, the criterion also applies to any type of stationary solutions independently of the boundary conditions under consideration and can be therefore used to study configurations with boundary rules at the vertex of $\delta'$-interaction type, or with other types of stationary solutions to the sine-Gordon equation.
+It is based on the results by Angulo and Cavalcante in \cite{AC, AC1} for stationary solutions of evolution models on metric graphs.
+By the sake of completeness we establish the main points of our criterion.
+More importantly, the criterion is so general that it also applies to any type of stationary solutions independently of the boundary conditions under consideration and can be therefore used to study configurations with boundary rules at the vertex of $\delta'$-interaction type, or with other types of stationary solutions to the sine-Gordon equation.